-- (i) put to private or personal use; or - (ii) used for the purpose other than business; or - (iii) made available for another person's use but not done in the course or furtherance of the business of the owner of the goods.
+- (i) put to private or personal use; or - (ii) used for the purpose other than business; or it is a supply of services whether or not there is a consideration.

+(iii) made available for another person's use but not done in the course or furtherance of the business of the owner of the goods.